styalai/LCM-torch/README.md

 ```
 # Messages
 If you like this repo you can <b>put a star</b>.
-And if you want to understand the implementation I created an article:\n
+And if you want to understand the implementation I created an article:</b>
 -> link

 # Citation